DevX016/TiktokViewsLikesBot/README.md

 First Step Run the program

-Then Paste the link to the video tiktok
+Then Paste the link to the video Tiktok

 Select your proxies folder